 The whales are protected by federal law which says you cannot approach Humpback Whales within 100 yards.
-If the whales swim over to us then it is O.K., and that happens a lot!
+If the whales swim over to us then it is O.K., and can be exciting!

 What does Guaranteed Whales mean?

-All trips from DEC 1st May 1st are guaranteed or you get to go again for FREE!
-When you go out with us we guarantee you will see whales as close as 100 yards, if not we will give you a full refund.
-We also guarantee that if you are not satisfied with our trip we will let you go again FREE!
+All trips from DEC 1st – May 1st are guaranteed or you get to go again for FREE!
+When you go out with us we guarantee you will see whales as close as 100 yards.

 How much are whale watching trips?